job title: Provincial Systems Navigator

 - Minimum of 5 years of experience in working with diverse LGBT2SQ communities in Ontario.

-- Strong critical thinking, knowledge of anti-racist, decolonizing, and anti-oppressive understandings of trans and non-binary people and communities in Ontario, an understanding of the impacts of colonization on trans and non-binary Ontarians and how this can affect access to health care, and ability to communicate from this perspective.
+- Strong critical thinking, knowledge of anti-racist, decolonizing, and anti-oppressive understandings of Trans and Non-binary people and communities in Ontario

 - Excellent interpersonal skills: verbal and written communication; ability to communicate effectively, respectfully, and compassionately with multiple audiences (including physicians, other clinicians, community members).